 Your understanding of the road rules will be assessed in both Element ‘D’ – the theory element and Element ‘E’ the final on-road part of CBT courses.

 There’s a lot to think about when you’re learning to ride a motorcycle, moped or scooter.
-Where you controls are, correct placement of feet and hands, and the obstacles your really don’t want to hit, like the curb or the traffic cones you’ve been asked to manoeuvre through.
+Where your controls are, the correct placement of feet and hands, and the obstacles you really don’t want to hit, like the curb or the traffic cones you’ve been asked to manoeuvre through.
 It’s a natural reaction to look at feet, hands, the road right in front of your wheel or the curb you desperately don’t want to connect with.
 It’s so common in fact, that there’s even a name for it – target fixation.

 Ironically, the more attention you pay to these obstacles, the more likely you are to hit them.
 Watch where you’re going and keep your eyes directed towards the path you want to take, not the one you don’t.